Lost-Crow23/MongoDB/MongoDB.md

 - Automated using MongoDB Mongoose seeder or MongoDB seeder which creates a seed data from javascript objects.
 - Testing, Development, Migration, Restoration, Demonstration, Performance testing and Integration testing all require for the databases to be seeded.

-What port does MongoDB use?
+ <h2>What port does MongoDB use?</h2>

-- Port 27017
+- Port 27017 is used by default for client connections but other ports can also be used such as, and depending on the requirements of MongoDB deployment.
+  - port 27018, replica sets of communication.
+  - port 27019, shared communication.
+  - port 28017, web interface

-How do you connect to a Mongo database?
+<h2>How do you connect to a Mongo database?</h2>